dmijatovic/test-ng5/README.md

 - silentRefresh: there is support for silentrefresh using iframe in file silent_renew.html.
 This file needs to be places in root of the app.

+## Directives

+1. Create alert directive as part of shared module.
+Alert directive has 2 inputs: colDef and cellValue.
+Implement alert directive on feature 1b page table.
+Use feature 1b service and column definitions provided in the service.
+If the value is below treshold the cell should have "custom-alert-class".
+All info is avaliable in the service file.

+2. Create hover directive as part of shared module.
+On mouse enter element should get class "custom-hover-class".
+On mouse leave the class should be removed.